 Values are the things that we believe are important and necessary to accomplish our vision.
 They determine our priorities and are what we use to measure our eventual success or failure.
-Although I highly value things such as leadership development, the weekend service experience, and first impressions, my core values can be narrowed down to three things: authentic relationships, biblical transformation, and volunteerism.
+Although I highly value things such as leadership development, relevant expository preaching, and first impressions, my core values can be narrowed down to three things: authentic relationships, biblical transformation, and volunteerism.

 Jesus was authentic in everything he did and although he had crowds following him, he was relationally authentic with twelve men who we know as his disciples.
 The disciples saw Jesus preach in the church (temple) and on the mountainside, but it was in the day-to-day living life together that had the most impact.
 “He walked alongside people, having conversations with them through the normal course of each day, holding people accountable, and demonstrating spiritual truth to them daily.”
 Why?
 It was in those moments that they experienced his raw emotion – his frustration, his love, his joy, and his pain.